nicobit/text-to-sql/Solution5/readme.md

     By including wheel references in `requirements.txt`, the deployment process becomes faster as pre-built wheels are quicker to install compared to source distributions.

 This step is particularly useful when deploying to environments like Azure Functions, where reducing deployment time is critical.

+## Authenticate and Retrieve Secrets in VS CODE